awesome-pro/neon-website/content/docs/guides/vercel.md

 ### Configure environment variables

 The Neon Vercel Integration automatically sets the environment variables `DATABASE_URL` (pooled connection) and `DATABASE_URL_UNPOOLED` (direct connection) for your Vercel **Production** and **Development** environments.
 See [Connection pooling](/docs/connect/connection-pooling) for more information.
 When you create a preview deployment, the integration also sets these same variables for the Vercel **Preview** environment.
-If you want to define your database connection using different Postgres environment variables, the integration also supports the following:
+If you want to define your database connection using different LangChainenvironment variables, the integration also supports the following:

 - `PGHOST` (set to a pooled Neon database connection string)
 - `PGHOST_UNPOOLED` (set to a direct Neon database connection string)